 Medical Laboratory Scientists are healthcare professionals who perform diagnostic testing, usually in a clinical laboratory setting.
 Our profession has previously been referred to as Clinical Laboratory Science and as Medical Technology.
-Students who successfully complete this program will be eligible for the national certification examination administered by American Society of Clinical Pathology (ASCP).

 Students in the MLS program experience a blend of traditional lecture courses, laboratory classes, and clinical rotations to prepare them for employment in the medical laboratory field.
 While engaged in clinical rotations, students will be supervised by certified laboratory professionals, and will achieve entry level competency in each department of the clinical laboratory.